dumbastro/fits-php/README.md

 ## TODO

 - [x] Separate the main data table (actual image data) from the header (partly done?
 Who knows...)
-- [x] Read keywords from the FITS header (but consider values and comments could be more than 80-bytes long)
+- [x] Read keywords from the FITS header (COMMENT keywords could be buggy)
 - [ ] History keywords?
 - [ ] FITS extensions?
-What to do with NAXIS > 2?
-- [ ] Actually display the image in the standard output (with SVG?)
+- [ ] Actually display the image in the standard output
-- [ ] Save the image to PNG and JPG
+- [ ] Save the image to PNG and/or JPG
 - [ ] Manipulate the bits using basic processing algorithms??